Introduction: Why SEO in Canada Requires a Different Strategy

 - Make authorship and business transparency easy to verify.

-Google has documented Core Web Vitals as user experience metrics and notes their use in search systems and page experience considerations.
-Source and Source
+Google has documented Core Web Vitals as user experience metrics with use in search systems and page experience considerations.
+[Source: Core Web Vitals] [Source: Page Experience]

-- Improve mobile performance and reduce layout shifts.
+- Improve mobile performance and reduce layout shifts (CLS).

 - Defer non-critical scripts and optimize media assets.